 Funding commitment.
 Funding for GGGI programs and projects is sourced from core, earmarked, and counterpart funds.
 The availability of funds under each source is subject to risks.
 These risks are identified at country and project level for earmarked and counterpart funding, and for core funding, at by GGGI resource mobilization and financial units.
-These risks are mitigated in the annual planning for funding scenarios, captured through in the Work Plan and Budget process for discussion with MPSC and the Council.
+These risks are mitigated in the annual planning for funding scenarios, captured through in the Work Program and Budget process for discussion with MPSC and the Council.

 Program design and implementation.
 An operational risk that GGGI programs fail to yield results due to weak design or implementation in addition to other intervening developments may compromise GGGI's reputation and funding.
 A reputational risk may also arise from working with diverse partners and their capacity to achieve outcomes.
 GGGI's Project Cycle Management (PCM) manual serves as a quality control system for program design and implementation, which relies on substantive and robust project level logical frameworks that register individual project specific risks and mitigation measures.
+This mitigation is strengthened with a robust management of the PCM, regular staff training, filling skills gaps, regular oversight of program implementation, annual portfolio reviews, compliance auditing and implementation of the Auditor's recommendations as well as those of the independent evaluations commissioned by the Impact Evaluation Unit.